burgerga/INTOXICOM_Workshop_1/paper/paper.md

 ## Funding

-This workshop was funded by the ELIXIR Europe INTOXICOM grant (Proposal ID: NL-2023-INTOXICOM).
-Participants acknowledge funding from PARC (Grant agreement No. 101057014 and UKRI Grant No. 1752317), WorldFAIR (Grant agreement No. 101058393 and UKRI Grant No. 1831977 ) and PINK (Grant agreement No. 101137809 and UKRI Grant No. 10097944).
+This workshop was funded by the ELIXIR Europe INTOXICOM grant (Grant No. NL-2023-INTOXICOM).
+Participants acknowledge funding from PARC (Grant agreement No. 101057014 and UKRI Grant No. 1752317), WorldFAIR (Grant agreement No. 101058393 and UKRI Grant No. 1831977 ) and PINK (Grant agreement No. 101137809) and UKRI Grant No. 10097944).

 ## References